Annual passes may be obtain for the following categories:

 Santa Clara County Alviso Marina is the primary access in Santa Clara County for vessel owners to launch into San Francisco Bay.
 Santa Clara County Parks are closed from sunset to 8:00 am daily.
 Fishermen and hunters who want access to the launch ramp after hours will need to purchase an annual Gate Key.

 To purchase a Gate Key, you must complete the Alviso Marina County Park Gate Key Form, (at bottom of page) read, sign and submit with current payment to the Santa Clara County Parks Administration Office, attention ALVISO, at 298 Garden Hill Drive, Los Gatos, CA 95032.
-Annual fee for 2010 expiring 2011 is $50.00.
-Prices are subject to change.
+The annual Gate Key pass is $65.
+The replacement of the Gate Key is $25.

 Disabled Pass Program